Trauma-Informed Design: Mental Health and Renovation

 Conclusion

 The most forward-thinking interior design trends for 2026 and beyond point toward homes that are not just smart, but emotionally intelligent.
 For the Dutch homeowner, a renovation guided by trauma-informed principles is a powerful opportunity.
 It moves the project from a surface-level update to an investment in the daily mental and emotional resilience of everyone who lives there.
-The result is more than a beautiful house; it’s a true habitat for healing, a daily refuge in a busy world, built with intention, care, and a deep understanding of how space shapes the human experience.
-In the end, the most important feature of any home is how it makes you feel when you walk through the door, and now, we have the blueprint to design for that feeling intentionally.
+The result is more than a beautiful house; itโs a true habitat for healing, a daily refuge in a busy world, built with intention, care, and a deep understanding of how space shapes the human experience.
+The most important aspect of a home is how it makes you feel when you enter, and now we have the blueprint to design for that feeling.